 When we think about community action, we root this in a theoretical understanding.
 My own thinking about this has developed through my own voluntary work for Carlisle Community Help, a group I helped set up at the start of the pandemic to offer emergency support to those needing food and prescriptions.
 Our work grew to provide school meals over the holidays, and now we run an Affordable Food Hub with partners across the city and district, we have helped thousands of individuals and families to date and, having secured a sizeable amount of funding, we now have a sustainable model in place.
 Central to our work is the model of ‘Thriving Communities’ from the work of Hilary Cottam, which promotes the idea of working alongside people who need support, understanding their needs rather than operating a ‘top down’ model, and working together to build independence and resilience.
 This has been a powerful experience and has deepened my understanding of the inequalities in society, and how the current crisis has magnified these.
-This has impacted directly on my teaching and research, enabling me to make my own links between theory and practice in ways which have really challenged my thinking.
+This has impacted directly on my teaching and research, enabling me to make my own links between theory and practice in ways that have really challenged my thinking.

 Many of our students also feel strongly about how society is being shaped by Covid-19 and lockdown, and several have chosen to explore related issues in their current dissertations and other assessments.
-First year students produced powerful responses to the question, ‘Are we all in this together?’ in relation to Covid-19 and also recent events such as the Grenfell tragedy and the Black Lives Matter movement.
+First-year students produced powerful responses to the question, ‘Are we all in this together?’ in relation to Covid-19 and also recent events such as the Grenfell tragedy and the Black Lives Matter movement.

-Second year students have been supported in doing fund-raising activities for a charity of their choice, and reflecting on how this experience helps tackle inequality.
+Second-year students have been supported in doing fund-raising activities for a charity of their choice and reflecting on how this experience helps tackle inequality.
 Their assessment for this module also asks them to design a campaign to address a workplace equality issue and we are looking at a range of areas such as disability access, transgender rights, LGBTQ+ support, the gender pay gap.

 Other ways in which we have strengthened our community partnerships have included a conference.
 We ran this jointly with the Cumbria County Council Community Development Team in 2019, to be repeated when the restrictions are lifted.
-This brought together a range of external guests and speakers from the third sector, local government and more, working alongside our students from WCF and Youth and Community Development.
-We are planning a similar conference in partnership with Carlisle Law Centre, of which I am a trustee, tentatively focused on ways in which new legislation impacts on the lives of the more vulnerable in society.
+This brought together a range of external guests and speakers from the third sector, local government, and more, working alongside our students from WCF and Youth and Community Development.
+We are planning a similar conference in partnership with Carlisle Law Centre, of which I am a trustee, tentatively focused on ways in which new legislation impacts the lives of the more vulnerable in society.
 This was on hold during the pandemic, but can surely only be more valuable as we begin to look to the future.

 Why is community so important?

 We offer a BA (Hons) Working with Children and Families with optional integrated foundation year or top-up options and an MA Working with Children, Adolescents and Families.
-Here at the University of Cumbria we will help you develop the knowledge and skills you need for a successful career in Health and Social care.
-It's time for you to make a difference, visit our course page today for more information on the course, call 0845 606 1144 or email firstname.lastname@example.org to speak to an expert and plan your career.
+Here at the University of Cumbria, we will help you develop the knowledge and skills you need for a successful career in Health and Social Care.
+It's time for you to make a difference, visit our course page today for more information on the course, call 0845 606 1144 or email email@example.com to speak to an expert and plan your career.